milesperry81/AZMLND-Project-2/README.md

 In this step an instance of Swagger was ran to display the API documentation for the best model.

 The swagger.json file was downloaded from the Azure Portal for the best model endpoint.
-The script swagger.sh was ran and downloaded the latest swagger container to be run on port 9000.
-Serve.py was ran to enable a Python webserv on port 8000.
+The script "swagger.sh" was ran and downloaded the latest swagger container to be run on port 9000.
+"Serve.py" was ran to enable a Python webserv on port 8000.

-the Swagger service was access via a browser on port 9000.
-The PAI documentation was examined by copying http://localhost:8000/swagger.json into the Explorer field towards the top of the browser screen.
+The Swagger service was accessed via a browser on port 9000.
+The API documentation was examined by copying http://localhost:8000/swagger.json into the Explorer field towards the top of the browser screen.
 The API details from Swagger can be seen below.

 ![title](images/5.1_swagger.png)